-Greetings, Internet Stranger!
-So you’ve gone all the way to Australia and you’re looking to spend 24 hours in Melbourne Victoria, getting to know the cool street art and whatnot?
+Greetings, Internet Stranger and welcome to 24 hours in Melbourne!
+So you’ve gone all the way to Australia and you’re looking to spend 24 hours in Melbourne, getting to know the cool street art and whatnot?
 (I realize I am assuming that you ordinarily live far from Australia, which is quite an assumption.
 For all I know, you live in New Zealand.
-I don’t know your life, Internet Stranger!)
+I don’t know your life!)

 24 Hours in Melbourne